Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Datasets and experimental setups

 \section{Datasets and experimental setups}

 We focus on assessing LLMs' ability to learn new knowledge through fine-tuning.
 More specifically, LLMs are fine-tuned on a set of documents that contain knowledge unknown to the base LLM, and evaluated by open-ended QA tasks.
-The correctness of an answer is evaluated by the well-adopted ROUGE-1 score \citep{lin2024delving, jiang2025anyedit} between the generated answer and the ground truth answer, which we report as ``accuracy.''
-It measures the proportion of the words in the ground truth answer that appear in the generated answer.
-To better demonstrate the generation quality, we also show examples of model responses in all the experiments in \ref{app:example}.
+The correctness of an answer is evaluated by the ROUGE-1 score \citep{lin2024delving, jiang2025anyedit} between the generated answer and the ground truth answer, which we report as ``accuracy''.

 We use three representative datasets.
-Two are existing synthetic datasets from previous studies on the reversal curse; one is constructed using recent Wikipedia articles.
-Each dataset has been augmented with paraphrases.
-See examples of each dataset in Appendix \ref{app:dataset}.
+Two are existing synthetic datasets from prior reversal-curse studies, each accompanied by a paraphrase set for data augmentation; the third is constructed from Wikipedia articles about recent events.
+Prior work on the reversal curse has rarely used realistic datasets.
+We also include a Wikipedia dataset to probe the reversal curse in a setting that better reflects real-world knowledge acquisition, where new events continually occur and models must absorb and retain them.
+See examples of each dataset in Appendix~\ref{app:dataset}.

 The \textbf{\textit{NameDescription}} \citep{berglund2023reversal} contains 60 statements of different fictitious individuals, 30 each of the form ``[name] is [description]'' (N2D) and ``[description] is [name]'' (D2N). \cite{lin2024delving} extended the dataset with an open-ended QA testing set.
 For each type of statement, the QA set contains two types of questions: ``What is the name related to a given description'' and ``What is the description of a given name''.
-Depending on whether the question is aligned with the original statement, each question is classified as ``forward'' or ``backward'' question (e.g. N2D statement with ``What is the description of a given name'' type of question is a forward question).
+Depending on whether the question is aligned with the original statement, each question is classified as ``forward'' or ``backward'' question (e.g.\ N2D statement with ``What is the description of a given name'' type of question is a forward question).
 The dataset also contains a paraphrase set, in which each statement is rewritten into 30 different versions, but the order of [name] and [description] in the paraphrases is always preserved as in the original statement (either N2D or D2N).